-If you can’t figure out why you have to pee so much during the night, that increased urge to urinate could be a symptom of heart failure, according to the Mayo Clinic.
-Check in with your doctor to make sure you're healthy and that your heart is in tip-top shape.
+If you find that you have to get up to go to the bathroom at night more than you usually do, that increased urge to urinate could be a symptom of heart failure, according to the Mayo Clinic.
+Check in with your doctor to make sure you're healthy and that your heart is in top working order.

-If you're experiencing so much tightness in your throat that it's giving you a choking feeling, it could be due to a heart problem.
-If the feeling persists, it could be a sign of a heart attack, according to the British Heart Foundation.
+If you're experiencing so much tightness in your throat that it's giving you a persistent sensation that you are choking, it could be a sign of a heart attack, according to the British Heart Foundation.